aanujkhurana/ChecklistApp/Readme.md

 .Create data model and view in swiftUI
-.creation of a navigation view and navigation link .implementation of binding variables and state variables .creation of buttons with custom views and mutiple functions .how to edit add and delete from lists
+.creation of a navigation view and navigation link .implementation of binding variables and state variables .creation of global function
-.how to create lists of lists
+.how to move and delete from lists without edit mode .how to create lists of lists
 .loading and saving data into a "JSON" file, and JSON serialisation .the transition between views